RoundedInfinity/animated_emoji/README.md

 </picture>

 ## Additional information

+On Web due to CORS you need to forcefully load lottie from asset.

 An internet connection is required to load the emojis, you can additionally provide an `errorWidget` when the network connection is not available.